 3.1 Sociodemographic Characteristics of Wetland vegetable farmers in Southwest, Nigeria

 Table 1 presents the socio-economic characteristics of the respondents.
-The result revealed that 2.2 % among the respondents, less than 30 years of age, while 52.4% were between 41 and 50 years of age.
+The result revealed that 2.2 % among the respondents were less than 30 years of age, while 52.4% were between 41 and 50 years of age.
 Evidence showed that three-quarters of the respondents were between 31 and 50 years.
 The result conforms with (Ayeni et al., 2023) findings that younger people were much involved in vegetable farming in Nigeria.
 The outcome of the sex distribution of wetlands vegetable farmers indicated that 74.2% were male.
 Thus, the male respondents were relatively more in wetlands vegetable production than the female in the study area.
 This might be explained by the fact that women work more in vegetable marketing than in vegetable cultivation (Fakayode et al., 2012).
-The outcome was in line with the findings of (Ojo & Apata, 2023) that majority of wetland vegetable farmers were male.
+The outcome was in line with the findings of (Ojo and Apata, 2023) that majority of wetland vegetable farmers were male.

 The result showed that 62.7% of the respondents had a family size of one to five members, while 35.6 % had less than 10 persons per household.
 The mean family size was five.
 Due to a relatively large family size, sizeable family labour is potentially available to the respondents.
 This is consistent with the findings of (Adeshina et al., 2020) that families are acknowledged as a significant source of labor supply which is crucial to farmers' efficiency.
 The result showed that 12.9% of those surveyed had no formal schooling, while 50.7 % had secondary school education.
 The relative level of formal education attained among wetlands vegetable farmers is expected to influence their behavioral pattern, production outcome, and remove fear of uncertainty due to drought or fluctuation in climate.
 The result agreed with Amadi et al. (2023), that a farmer's decision-making will be greatly influenced by their level of schooling.
 The result reveals that 45.8% of the wetlands vegetable farmers had between 11 and 20years’ experience in farming, 39.8 per cent of them having between 21 and 30 years of farming.
 The average farming experience among the sample was 19 years, thereby indicating that the farmers on the average, have been in the vegetable business relatively for long, and should therefore be conversant with the vagaries in the endeavour.
 Amadi et al. (2023), affirmed that farming experience promotes efficient use of scarce resources by smallholder farmers in Nigeria.
 The result in Table 1 also indicated that 83.8 % of the farmers cultivated between 0.10 and 0.50 hectares while 14.7% cultivated between 0.51 and 1.0 hectares of farm lands.
 The cultivated farmland average was 0.38 ha.